jwithington/personal-goals/happy-moments/happy-moments.md

 030816
 ---
 Walking back from the wet downtown streets, happy about a cool Portland night walk, hopeful for the future.

+030916
+---
+The feeling of being able to be honest in an interview was awesome.

+031016
+---
+Coding up what I can in an hour.
+Not bad, and exciting to get better.

+031116
+___
+Watching Man Up with Erin. :heart:

+031216
+---
+Down time and Downton time.

+031316
+---
+The joy of other people playing punk and ska on the jukebox at the Standard.